 These are a few basic Social Security disability hearing tips that are generally applicable.
 In some cases, additional things may be added due to a specific judge’s preferences.

-If you need assistance with your Louisiana Social Security disability hearing, please give us a call at 985-240-9773 or fill out the contact form to the left.
+If you need assistance with your Louisiana Social Security disability hearing, please give us a call at 985-240-9773 or fill out our quick disability claim evaluator.